deadsimplesoftware/holidex/README.md

 # Holidex

-Holidex provides a purely functional API to retrieve statutory holidays by country.
+Holidex provides a purely functional API to retrieve public holidays by country.
 Effortlessly integrate holiday information into your applications.

 ## Installation